MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/firewall-csp.md

 <p>Value type is string.
 Supported operations are Add, Get, Replace, and Delete.</p>

 <a href="" id="localaddressranges"></a>**FirewallRules/*FirewallRuleName*/LocalAddressRanges**
-<p>Comma separated list of local addresses covered by the rule.
+<p>Comma-separated list of local addresses covered by the rule.
 The default value is "*".
 Valid tokens include:</p>
 <ul>
 <li>"*" indicates any local address.
-If present, this must be the only token included.</li>
+If present, the local address must be the only token included.</li>
 <li>A subnet can be specified using either the subnet mask or network prefix notation.
 If neither a subnet mask nor a network prefix is specified, the subnet mask defaults to 255.255.255.255.</li>
 <li>A valid IPv6 address.</li>
 <li>An IPv4 address range in the format of &quot;start address - end address&quot; with no spaces included.</li>